getmatterapp/roam-matter/README.md

 ## Usage

-1. Install the Matter extension via the Roam community extensions page
+1. Install the Matter extension via the Roam Depot settings page
 2. Visit the the Matter settings page in Roam
     * Open the Matter application on your phone
     * Go to your Settings > Connected Accounts > Roam